Table of Contents[Hide][Show]

-However, use of these oils as a supplement is not advisable.
+However, the use of these oils as a supplement is not advisable.
 The majority of people already consume far too much!
-This is due to an over-reliance on processed foods which contain these oils in rancid form.
+This is due to an over-reliance on processed foods that contain these oils in rancid form.
 In addition, excessive intake of polyunsaturated fats can contribute to inflammation and even trigger overeating.

 Consumption of meat, dairy, and eggs from grazing and freely roaming animals is an excellent way to naturally restore vitamin E to the diet.

 Continuing research on this nutrient may prove a further role in healing and wellness.
 A recent study suggests that high doses of vitamin E daily may slow early Alzheimer’s disease.